Like most skills, your ability to negotiate improves with practice. However, getting opportunities to practice isn’t easy.

-Negotiation Role Play Exercises for Salespeople
+Sales Role Play Exercises

-2) Practice Dealing With Extreme Situations
+1. Practice Dealing With Extreme Situations

 Many sports coaches “overtrain” their athletes.
 "If you can run six miles in high altitudes," they reason, "you’ll be in great shape to run a race that’s three miles at sea level."